 Ruff Life Charities

-In 2015, The Aloe Institute gave a $9700 grant to Julie Nickerson, CEO & President of Ruff Life Charities and Ruff Life (pet skin carewith aloe vera and apparel).
+In 2015, The Clarke Family Foundation gave a $9700 grant to Julie Nickerson, CEO & President of Ruff Life Charities and Ruff Life (pet skin carewith aloe vera and apparel).
 Their mission is helping pets of elderly and/or sick people to receive emotional & physical care, so they can transition into a new home and family.

 Julie Nickerson, has been assessing the needs of her customers for the past few years and noting the growing issues related to dog skin allergies.
 Many of her customers have had complaints that their vet's solution for skin-related allergies was to place the dog on steroids and hope for the best.
 They all came back with the same results, “it got better and then it got worse”.